tracim/tracim/docs/administration/installation/how_to_set_up_postgresql_database.md

 # Handling the Database

-Note: This documentation is potentially deprecated (made for Tracim v1)
+Note: This documentation is potentially deprecated

-_Note: This page helps you setting up a **development** environment for `Tracim` and its ORM `SQLAlchemy` with `PostgreSQL` and `MySQL`.
+_Note: This page helps you setting up a **development** environment for `Tracim` and its ORM `SQLAlchemy` with `PostgreSQL`.
 To set up a **production** environment, changing default database name, database user name and moreover its password is mandatory._

 ## PostgreSQL